Leafwing-Studios/fop-rules/docs/character-options/character-creation.md

 1. Add any power-neutral flavor features, such as changes to the diet, appearance, size or lifespan of your species.

 </div>

+## Species

+The character’s species determines the basic body type they have and how society perceives them at first glance.
+You might choose to play an adaptable Human, a mysterious Slime or an Awakened animal for instance.
+Select a species from the Species section of this book, or work with your worldspeaker to create a custom species and determine how they fit into the game world.

 ## Class